 Sentiment analysis is one of the most exciting applications of recurrent neural networks.
 The reason for that is simple - versatility.

 Here’s why - RNN can be applied to a wide variety of different aspects of the RNN sentiment analysis operation.

 - The identification of opinion is usually relegated to convolutional

 - Polarity recognition is an example of multiple inputs gathered into one output.
 The algorithm processes the message and determines

 - Subject recognition is an example of various data to multiple outputs.
-This approach uses the capabilities of Recurrent network at its fullest.
+This approach uses the capabilities of the Recurrent network to its fullest.

-As such, RNN application can gather vast amounts of diverse data that will bring more clarity regarding the perception of the product and will undoubtedly contribute to the decision making the process.
+As such, RNN applications can gather vast amounts of diverse data that will bring more clarity regarding the perception of the product and will undoubtedly contribute to the decision-making process.

 There are five major use cases for recurrent neural network sentiment analysis.
 Let’s take a closer look: